w3c/wai-dynamic-planning/source/implement/index.html.erb.md

 layout: category
 ---

-Weave in accessibility implementation throughout the process to minimize overhead and improve the overall quality of final outcome.
-Prioritize quick wins and communicate progress to elevate commitment and sense of accomplishment.
+Weave accessibility implementation throughout the process to minimize overhead and improve the overall quality of the final outcome.
+Prioritize quick wins and communicate progress to increase commitment and develop a sense of accomplishment.

 {::nomarkdown}
 <%= expand_collapse %>